 Note: The information contained in this document refers to Citrus Canker, Sweet Orange Scab, and Citrus Black Spot restrictions only and does not apply to import permits which may be required by some countries, or to current Caribbean Fruit Fly Protocol requirements in place for China, Japan, Korea or the Philippines.

-Additionally, this information is subject to change based on the importing countries' regulations and should always be verified by reviewing PExD, available at: (https://pcit.aphis.usda.gov/pcit/faces/signln.jsf) and confirmed by an APHIS export certification official prior to shipment.
+Additionally, this information is subject to change based on the importing countries' regulations and should always be verified by reviewing PExD and confirmed by an APHIS export certification official prior to shipment.